 With that said, if you’re an online freelancer, content producer, or affiliate marketer looking for a better alternative to PayPal for getting paid over the internet… This is it.

 Here's how to get your own Payoneer card + $25 bonus

 Payoneer is running a special ‘Refer-A-Friend’ promotion, so if you sign up through an existing cardholder’s refer-a-friend link now (like this one) you get $25 added to your Payoneer account after you’ve loaded $1000+ in earnings to your card.

 Earnings that qualify toward your $25 bonus include all freelance or affiliate payments, payments from any company approved for the Global Payment Service, and even loads from a client's credit card.

 Applying for your card is quick, easy, and you don’t even need an existing bank account.

-Once you have signed up online with Payoneer, your card is shipped to you at no charge whether you live in Australia, Pakistan, Philippines, the United Kingdom, USA, Canada or anywhere else in the world.
+When you have signed up online with Payoneer, your card is shipped to you for free whether you live in Australia, Pakistan, Philippines, the United Kingdom, USA, Canada or anywhere else in the world.

 Excited about earning money online?
 Read my new GoTranscript review to see if this type of online job is for you.